seeschloss/php-galerie/README.md

 # php-galerie

-php-galerie is a static image gallery generator written in PHP, that fits in one reasonably-sized file without any particular dependencies.
+php-galerie is a static image gallery generator written in PHP, that fits in one reasonably-sized file without any particular dependencies (and minimal JavaScript).

 Called without options, it will generate in-place an `index.html` file from the photos in the current folder, as well as a `.cache` folder containing 250px thumbnails and 1500px versions of the images.